criting/nuxt-simple-cookie-consent/README.md

       analytics: {
         label: 'Analytics',
         description: 'Used to improve website performance.',
-        required: false,
+        required: false
       },
       ads: {
         label: 'Advertisement',
-        description: 'Used for ad personalization.',
+        description: 'Used for ad personalization.'
-      },
+      }
     },
     scripts: [
       {